MohammadRezaShafie/Road-Semantic-Segmentation-Using-DCGAN/README.md

 # Road-Semantic-Segmentation-Using-DCGAN
-In this project I have implemented road semantic segmentation using DCGAn on Massachuset road image dataset
+## Implementation of Road-Semantic-Segmentation-Using-DCGAN ([https://ieeexplore.ieee.org/document/9197597](https://ieeexplore.ieee.org/document/9416669)) on Massachuset dataset using Pytorch

+In this work, I have used the Massachusetts dataset to train a convolutional generative neural network for implementing road semantic segmentation, a technique for specifying roads in images and producing maps.

 ## Detailed Architecture
 <img width="641" alt="Detailed_ Architecture" src="https://user-images.githubusercontent.com/97391448/187149745-268261ae-0b2d-4458-9c54-c01695eaab2c.PNG">